serverless/blog/posts/2017-10-23-rob-gruhl-serverless-event-sourced-nordstrom-emit-2017.md

   - AndreaPasswater
 ---

-Rob kicked of [Emit Conference](http://www.emitconference.com/) with a peek behind the scenes at Nordstrom's architecture.
+Rob kicked off [Emit Conference](http://www.emitconference.com/) with a peek behind the scenes at Nordstrom's architecture.
 They've got some pretty sophisticated stuff going on with distributed ledgers and streams.

 Watch the video and/or read the transcripts below for a complete run-down.